The Weekly Planning page is designed to organize daily assignments in a way that will help you do your job better.

 If it’s the start of a month, this is a good time to take a step back and think about the month ahead.
 That is when I work on populating my Monthly Goals.

 Then using my weekly goals, I lay out the time blocks in my schedule in the Weekly Outlook.
 Working alongside my Google calendar (which is where all my work meetings go), I plan my time.
-I put all my personal and professional appointments in my Spark Notebook.
+I put all my personal and professional appointments in my Ink+Volt Planner.
 This includes time for workouts, cooking dinner and work that requires deep, focused attention.

-Here is my schedule for last week.
-Notice how I draw little boxes next to my items so I get to check them off?
+On my Weekly Outlook, I draw little boxes next to my items so I get to check them off.
 It makes me feel accomplished 🙂

 Of course, you can also make these your own!
-For example, in the first image one designer used it for the daily doodles.
+For example, we’ve seen a designer use it for the daily doodles.
 You can write bits of inspiration, ideas, or even affirmations if you want.
-This whole notebook has been designed for you to make it your own. 🙂
+This whole notebook has been designed for you to make it your own.